GridTools/gtbench/README.md

 Median time:             8.97857s
 Columns per second:      6.41528e+07
 ```
-Note that no confidence intervals are given in this case, but they are required for the final benchmark runs.
+Note that no confidence intervals are given in this case.

-Note that there are additional per-runtime command line options.
+Note that there may be additional runtime-dependent command line options.
 Use `./benchmark --help` to list all available options.

 ### Convergence Tests